This information is intended for use by health professionals

 When changing between lithium preparations, serum lithium levels should first be checked, then Li-liquid therapy commenced at a daily dose as close as possible to that of the other form of lithium.
 As bioavailability varies from product to product (particularly with regard to slow release preparations) a change of product should be regarded as initiation of new treatment.

-2. Four to five days after starting treatment (and never longer than one week) a blood sample should be taken for the estimation of serum lithium level.
+2. Four to a maximum of seven days after starting treatment serum lithium levels should be measured.
 Optimal maintenance serum levels may vary from patient to patient.

 3. The objective is to adjust the Li-liquid dose so as to maintain the serum lithium level permanently within the diurnal range of 0.5 - 1.0mmol/L. Blood samples for measurement of serum lithium concentration should be taken before a dose is due and not less than 12 hours after the previous dose.
 'Target' serum lithium concentration at 12 hours should be 0.5 - 0.8 mmol/L. Serum lithium levels should be monitored weekly until stabilisation is achieved.
 Levels of more than 1.5mmol/L must be avoided.